 “Modern life is taking its toll on employees and leaving them overwhelmed, stressed out, and depleted.
 That has a major impact on how engaged and productive people are both on and off the job, so leading employers are taking steps to change that,” said Chris Boyce, CEO of Virgin Pulse.
 “We commissioned the state of the industry report to learn more about what executives and HR managers are doing to help their employees be healthier, happier, and more productive.
 The report aims to close the loop between what employees want and need, and what companies can do to deliver the support employees need in order to be their best selves at work and beyond.”

 What's even more interesting and changing the way we think about healthy workplaces and spaces is how organizations are defining wellness.
 Most now define wellness well beyond physical health.
-In fact, they are looking to improve employees emotional, social and financial well-being too.
-However, while strides are being taken to better define what wellness means, measuring the impact is still inconsistent among many companies trying to provide a healthy workspace.
+In fact, they are looking to improve employees' emotional, social, and financial wellbeing too.
+While strides are being taken to better define what wellness means, measuring the impact is still inconsistent among many companies trying to provide a healthy workspace.

 "Modern life is taking its toll on employees and leaving them overwhelmed, stressed out and depleted.
 That has a major impact on how engaged and productive people are both on and off the job, so leading employers are taking steps to change that," - Chris Boyce, CEO of Virgin Pulse.

-While we may still be navigating exactly how to measure the impact and define success, the US Department of Labor, in conjunction with RAND, has conducted a case study analysis that defines five factors of implementing a successful wellness programs.
+While we may still be navigating exactly how to measure the impact and define success, the US Department of Labor, in conjunction with RAND Health, has conducted a case study analysis that defines five factors of implementing a successful wellness program.
 This study looked at companies who either evaluated participation/engagement or results, and determined the following ways to set your wellness program up for success.

 5 FACTORS TO WELLNESS SUCCESS: